 - Blow your horn.
 I mean literally make sure that the horn is working.

 Clear your windscreen and dashboard

-If you have prayer beads hanging off your mirror and dancing Elvis dolls on your dash board clear them out.
-And while you are at it, make sure that there is nothing that obstructs your vision of the road – hard to believe but 7% of MOT failures are because of obstructing object.
+If you have prayer beads hanging off your mirror and dancing Elvis dolls on your dashboard clear them out.
+And while you are at it, make sure that there is nothing that obstructs your vision of the road – hard to believe but 7% of MOT failures are because of obstructing objects.